5 workouts that are more fun outside

 Hula Hooping

-Grab the kids and head outside for this silly, slimming workout.
-Hula hooping is a great way to keep kids active while burning serious calories (up to 600 an hour).
-It strengthens and tightens nearly thirty different core muscles, and after a long day sitting at your desk, it’s a great way to strengthen the muscles in your lower back.
+Grab the kids and head outside for this throwback workout.
+Hula hooping can keep kids active while burning serious calories.
+It strengthens and tightens nearly 30 different core muscles, and after a long day sitting at your desk, it’s a great way to strengthen the muscles in your lower back.
 “Hooping” also works your arms, legs, and butt.

 Hiking

-The StairMaster is great exercise for your calves, quads, and glutes, but you can get much of the same benefit—plus amazing views—by going for a scenic hike.
+Hitting the StairMaster is an excellent exercise for your calves, quads, and glutes, but you can get much of the same benefit—plus amazing views—by going for a scenic hike.
 Hiking uses nearly every muscle group and can lower your blood pressure and help prevent heart disease.
 The fresh air and green scenery can also lower anxiety and boost your mood.

 Rock Climbing